 - Salt and pepper, to taste

-- Preheat the oven to 375°F. Lay baguette slices on a large baking sheet and drizzle with olive oil.
-Flip the slices over, drizze again lightly, and push them around on the baking sheet to spread the olive oil.
-Salt and pepper one side.
+- Crostini: Preheat the oven to 375°F. Lay baguette slices on a large baking sheet and drizzle with olive oil.
+Flip the slices over and drizze again lightly.
+Push them around on the baking sheet to spread the olive oil.
+Salt and pepper on one side.
 Bake for 5-7 minutes, flipping halfway through.
-Once crostini is toasted and golden, remove from oven, and preheat the oven to 525°F on broil.
-Top each crostini evenly with the shredded cheese.
-Broil on the middle rack for 3-5 minutes until cheese is melted and golden (watch carefully so it doesn’t burn!).1 baguette, ¼ cup olive oil, 6-8 ounces gruyere cheese
+Once crostini is toasted and golden, remove from oven.
+Turn on the broiler to 525°F. Top each crostini evenly with the shredded cheese, then place under the broiler on the middle rack for 3-5 minutes until the cheese is melted and golden (watch carefully so it doesn't burn!).1 baguette, ¼ cup olive oil, 6-8 ounces gruyere cheese

 - Meanwhile, in a large skillet, add the chopped mushrooms and cook over medium heat alone for 8-10 minutes until the liquid has evaporated (they will release a lot of water during this process).
-Stir the mushrooms occassionally; it’s ok if some stick slightly, they will move easily as the water is released.1 ¼ pounds crimini/baby bella mushrooms
+Stir the mushrooms occasionally; it's ok if some stick slightly, they will move easily as the water is released.1 ¼ pounds crimini/baby bella mushrooms

 - Once the excess water is evaporated, add in the butter and let it melt.
 Then, add the shallot and cook for about two minutes, beginning to add your salt in layers.
 Add the garlic, red pepper flakes, black pepper, and again salt in layers, then cook for an additional 4-5 minutes, stirring as needed.
 Stir in the thyme, cooking for another 1-2 minutes until fragrant.
-Remember to taste test for desired salt levels!
+Remember to taste test!
 Remove from heat and set aside.6 Tablespoons unsalted butter, 1 cup shallot, 6-8 garlic cloves, Dash red pepper flakes, Salt and pepper, 1 ½ Tablespoon fresh thyme

 - Once the cheese is melted on the crostini, top each piece with the mushroom mixture.
-Garnish with sprouts or extra thyme as desired.
+Garnish with microgreens, extra thyme, or fresh chopped parsley as desired.